-- 1 Remove the service cover. - 2 User interface cable: Route the cable through the frame, connect the cable to the terminal block (symbols P1, P2). - 3 Transmission cable: Route the cable through the frame, connect the cable to the terminal block (make sure the symbols F1, F2 match with the symbols on the outdoor unit).
-Bundle the transmission cable with the user interface cable and fix them with a tie wrap on the wiring fixture. - 4 Power supply cable: Route the cable through the frame and connect the cable to the terminal block (L, N, earth).
-Fix the cable with a tie wrap on the wiring fixture.
+- a Service cover - b Service cover handle - c Sliding direction of service cover - 2 User interface cable: Route the cable through the frame and connect it to the terminal block (P1, P2). - 3 Transmission cable: Route the cable through the frame and connect it to the terminal block (make sure the symbols F1 and F2 match with the symbols on the outdoor unit). - 4 Power supply cable: Route the cable through the frame and connect it to the terminal block (L, N, earth).